 GENERAL MEMBERSHIP GUIDELINES

-- Except for home school students or students that attend schools without an orchestra, all WAYS members must be part of their school band and orchestra program.
+- All WAYS members must be part of their school band and orchestra program.
 A letter of approval from your orchestra/band teacher for the 2017-18 school year must be on file on-or-before the first rehearsal.
+Exceptions made for home school students, students that attend schools without an orchestra or students that have academic/music requirement scheduling conflicts.

 Rehearsals are every Monday evening from 6:00 PM to 8:30 PM at Lone Star College Montgomery Campus.

-- There will be two concerts, a December holiday program and a spring program.
-Dates for these concerts have not been set at this time.
+- There will be four concerts at Lone Star College, Side-by Side Guitar Heroes Concert and two Side-by-Side concerts with the Woodlands Symphony.
 Outreach concerts and opportunities for small groups will be presented to families throughout the year.

-- Tuition for WAYS is $125 per semester paid to Lone Star College Continuing Education.
-Tuition costs pay for rehearsal space, concert venues, music, office supplies conductor and clinician fees.
+- Tuition for WAYS is $350 per year paid to “Woodlands Area Youth Symphony”.
+Tuition costs pay for rehearsal space, concert venues, music, office supplies, conductor and clinician fees.
 Students accepted for W.A.Y.S. that have financial needs will submit a request for review along with tax documentation to be considered for scholarship.

-- The second year of WAYS will have a blending of students from Lone Star College and area Senior/Junior High Schools from multiple school districts.
+- The third year of WAYS will have a blending of students from Lone Star College and area Senior/Junior High Schools from multiple school districts.
 Students are expected to be with a private lesson teacher or in their school program for two to three years before auditioning.
-Future seasons will include a Junior Orchestra and Senior Orchestra that will be separated by ability.
+This season will include a Junior Orchestra and Senior Orchestra that will be separated by ability.

-- Students will audition for “chairs” on the second rehearsal of each semester.
-Audition material will be sent to all players on the first rehearsal and will be chosen from the concert literature.
+- Students will audition for “chairs” on the first rehearsal of each semester.
+Audition material will be available to all players before the first rehearsal and will be chosen from the concert literature.

 - Concert attire will be black button down shirt and black dress pants for young men.
 Women may chose similar attire such as a black blouse and loose fitting pants or choice the traditional long black concert dress.

 - Literature for the each season will be demanding but achievable with practice and dedication.
-Advanced players will have extra outreach opportunities along with performing with the full WSO from time-to-time.
+Advanced players will have extra opportunities such as performing with the full WSO from time-to-time.

 Please address all correspondence to: